A huge search operation is continuing "round the clock" in Russia, after a Russian military plane with 92 people on board crashed into the Black Sea.

 Holds the right to use the term Red Army Choir, although the interior ministry's MVD Ensemble also uses it

-An audio recording played on Russian media and said to be of the final conversation between air traffic controllers and the plane reveals no sign of any difficulties being faced by the crew.
+An audio recording played on Russian media and said to be of the final conversation between air traffic controllers and the plane reveals no sign of any difficulties.

 Voices remain calm until the plane disappears and the controllers try in vain to re-establish contact.

 Maj Gen Konashenkov said the aircraft was last serviced in September and had undergone more substantial repairs in December 2014.
 It had an "experienced" pilot, he said.

 The defence ministry has published a passenger list (in Russian).

 As well as the Alexandrov Ensemble, those on board included nine journalists, eight soldiers, two civil servants and eight crew members.

 Among the victims was Elizaveta Glinka, known as Dr Liza, the executive director of the Fair Aid charity and the inaugural winner of Russia's state prize for achievements in human rights.